Strategic Goal 1

 Action Items

-facilitated broad discussions with faculty about preferences and priorities for general education renewal,
+1. Facilitated broad discussions with faculty about preferences and priorities for general education renewal.

-provided summaries of feedback from faculty and other stakeholders to the campus community, and
+2. Provided summaries of feedback from faculty and other stakeholders to the campus community.

-During the summer of 2024, JMU will send a team to the AAC&U Institute on General Education and Assessment (IGEA).
-The team (a majority of whom will be instructional faculty members) will be charged with identifying and proposing general education reforms aligned with the JMU and Academic Affairs Strategic Plans.
+3. During the summer of 2024, JMU sent a team to the Institute on General Education, Pedagogy and Assessment (IGEPA).
+The team (a majority of whom were instructional faculty members) was charged with identifying and proposing general education reforms aligned with the JMU and Academic Affairs Strategic Plans.